 The holdings of the Library of Eastern Studies is, for the largest part, openly accessible.
 All printed works are separately stored according to the three departments comprising the Department of East Asian Studies: Japanese Studies, Chinese Studies, Korean Studies and an additional section about Eastern Asia in general.
 Each section in turn is sorted according to themes.
 An overview of the shelf marks and their locations can be found opposite of the information desk and at the beginning of each section respectively.

-In addition to open acces monographies you can find one journal-compact shelving unit each for Japanese- and Chinese-Studies journals.
-Both are open acces.
-However, all newspapers and magazines are not loanable and can therefore be only used locally.
+In addition to open acces monographies you can find one room each for Japanese and Chinese Studies journals.
+Print journals in Korean Studies are located directly by the Korean Studies monograph listing (ground level).
+All three are open access.
+Please note that all newspapers and magazines are not loanable and can therefore be only used locally.

 The archive is not open access and the holdings contained are not loanable.
 It is however possible to place an order for the holdings over u:search and use it on site.
 Should you require one of the holdings from the archive (“Closed Stacks: Archive") please contact staff at the information desk.